 Please note this board was designed solely as a personal hobby board, and interfaces with potentially deadly mains / line voltages and high power circuits!
 I make no claims that the board satisfies any UL, CE or any electrical standards.
 You will bear all responsibility for using this board correctly and safely in your project with good engineering practices.
 Note that I will NOT be able to provide technical support, other than questions about the physical board itself.
 For usage instructions, please refer to the datasheets of the specific drive ICs you use.

-Shipping and handling is from the USA to anywhere around the world starting at $3.50 for USPS regular mail and starting at ~$18 for international orders.
-All prices are in USD.
+Shipping and handling is from the USA to anywhere around the world starting at $4.00 for USPS regular mail and starting at ~$18 for international orders.
+All prices are in USD and subject to change.